automatisch/automatisch/packages/docs/pages/apps/google-forms/triggers.md

 favicon: /favicons/google-forms.svg
 items:
   - name: New form responses
-    desc: Triggers when a new form response is submitted
+    desc: Triggers when a new form response is submitted.
 ---

 <script setup>